Home » Latest construction output figures

 The Office for National Statistics (ONS) publishes monthly estimates of the amount of construction output chargeable to customers for building and civil engineering work in Great Britain, split by sector and type of work.

-Construction output increased by 0.4% in February compared with January 2025, according to the latest ONS data(1).
-New work output was up by 0.3%, while repair and maintenance (R&M) output increased by 0.5%.
+Construction output showed no growth between the final quarter of 2024 and first quarter of 2025, according to the latest ONS data(1).
+New work output was up by 0.9%, but a 1.2% decrease in repair and maintenance (R&M) output was enough to produce no overall movement.

 New work